zecarrera/playwright-java/README.md

 Tests are automatically triggered using GitHub actions when:
 - PR is raised/updated
 - Changes are pushed to the main branch
   - Tests are configured to run in parallel and on firefox, chromium and webkit

-- Static code validation is executed
+A test report is uploaded as an artifact, once tests finish.

 ## Static code analysis

-PMD source code analyzer is configured to run and produce a report on CI
+PMD source code analyzer is configured to run and produce a report on CI (available as an artifact)

 It can also be run from the terminal: